aitrailblazer/VectorRAGQuantization/README.md

 ---

-By systematically evaluating and implementing both local and global quantization strategies, the **Grok-Quantized-RAG-Navigator** project addresses critical challenges in managing high-dimensional data.
+By systematically evaluating and implementing both local and global quantization strategies, the **Vector RAG Quantization** project addresses critical challenges in managing high-dimensional data.
 This enables the creation of **robust**, **scalable**, and **efficient** vector databases that underpin the next generation of intelligent applications.

 ## Table of Contents